The Great American Retirement Pivot (Part 2): Building Your Own Pension with Real Estate

 Phase 2: The Debt Snowball Payoff (Years 8-15)

-Take all your extra cash flow — plus whatever additional savings you can throw in — and pour it into one mortgage.
+Take all your extra cash flow — plus whatever additional savings you can contribute — and pour it into one mortgage.
 The smallest balance.
 Everything at it.

 Say your smallest mortgage has a $126,000 balance at 6.8%.
 Regular payment is $835/month.
 Add an extra $620/month from cash flow across all properties plus personal savings, and you pay it off in 8 years instead of 28.